Is your dog scared of the Roomba? Have you ever wondered why this happens?

 That innocent robotic vacuum cleaner gliding across the floor can transform into a source of immense fear for our canine companions.

-Dogs are known for their remarkable abilities to sense and react to their surroundings, but their apprehension towards this seemingly harmless device can leave us puzzled.
-In this article, we discuss the underlying causes of this fear, including a dog’s natural instincts, past experiences, and individual sensitivities.
+In this article, we discuss in more detail the underlying causes of this fear, including a dog’s natural instincts, past experiences, and individual sensitivities.

 We also offer practical tips and strategies to help dog owners alleviate their pet’s fear and build positive associations with the Roomba.